corestoreio/caddy-esi/README.md

 middleware, defaults to GET only.
 - `allowed_status_codes` optional.
 Any HTTP status code listed here triggers the ESI middleware, defaults to HTTP Status OK (200) only.
-- `log_file` optional, default logging disabled.
-Put in here either a file name or the wordings stderr or stdout to write to those file descriptors.
+- `log_file` optional.
+Put in here either a file name or the wordings `stderr` or `stdout` to write to those file descriptors.
 If empty, logging is disabled.
-- `log_level` optional, default logging disabled.
-Debug is most verbose.
-If empty or unknown, logging is disabled.
+- `log_level` optional.
+Default logging disabled.
+Available key words `debug` the most verbose and `info`, less verbose.
 - `log_format` not yet supported.
 Ideas?
 - ... ?